 Tightening pelvic floor muscles before doing any activity that often leads to leakage can be helpful.

 This is often more helpful when done as part of a pelvic floor muscle strengthening program.
 A physical therapist trained in this can help with exercises.

 Talk with your provider if you keep having problems.
-Some women may decide to try other non-surgical treatment or have surgery for this problem.
+Some people try other non-surgical treatments.
+Some people have surgery for this problem.